data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 Linear Regression results for drug crimes vs number of establishments for each crime:
 0.4711

-This is more or less as predicted since the data is not linear, but it seems that all crimes has a greater correlation to the number of establishments compared to drug crimes
+This is more or less as predicted since the data is not linear, but it seems that all crimes have a greater correlation to the number of establishments compared to drug crimes

 Histogram: